 The cost of electricity can easily sink your business if it isn’t kept under control.
 That’s why we’ve created this guide to small business electricity prices.

-To start here are the average electricity rates paid by businesses size in 2021, according to gov.uk.
+To start here are the average electricity rates paid by businesses size in 2022 (numbers for 2023 have yet to be released), according to gov.uk.

 |Business Size||Pence per kWh (ex CCL)||Pence per kWh (inc CCL)|